MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/monitor-usage-reports.md

 ms.localizationpriority: medium
 ms.custom: intro-overview
 recommendations: true
-description: "Instructions for tracking usage of new Outlook for Windows in your organization." ms.date: 08/23/2024
+description: "Instructions for tracking usage of new Outlook for Windows by users in organizations." ms.date: 08/23/2024
 ---